djordje200179/Banek/README.md

 #### Visibility

 Functions are declared either by statements or as lambda expressions.

-When declared as a statement, keyword `function` and the name of the function is used.
-When declared as a lambda expression, the keyword `fn` is used.
+When declared as a statement, keyword `func` and the name of the function should be given, followed by the arguments in parentheses and the body of the function in curly brackets.

+When declared as a lambda expression, vertical bars are used instead of parentheses around the arguments, after which an arrow is used to separate the arguments from the body.
+The body can be only one expression, and it is implicitly returned.

 ```banek
 func foo() {